 Vertigo is a common ailment, while at the same time it is not very well understood.
 In this article, we will be taking a closer look at 7 common misconceptions about vertigo in order to help you gain a better understanding of what this symptom actually is.
-At the end we will tell you how many vertigo sufferers are finding natural relief through our health center in Ames, Iowa.
+At the end we will tell you how many vertigo sufferers are finding natural relief through our Ames, IA upper cervical chiropractic care.

 Myth #1 – Vertigo Is Simply a Severe Case of Dizziness